 Here are things to consider if you are thinking about taking your own life:

-You don’t have to act on your thoughts of suicide.
+- Wait.
+You do not have to act on your thoughts of suicide.
 Suicidal behaviour is an attempt to solve overwhelming problems.
 Your thoughts and feelings CAN change.

 Getting help in an emergency

-If you don't feel you can keep yourself safe, seek immediate help.
+If you do not feel you can keep yourself safe, seek immediate help.

 - where you are